Course Title: Research and apply graphic design techniques

 DNS - Did Not Submit for Assessment

-The major aspect of your learning experience involves studio based exercises, demonstration and production.
-It is strongly advised that you attend all sessions in order to engage in the required learning activities, ensuring the maximum opportunity for success.
+The major learning experience involves scheduled exercises, demonstration and production.
+It is strongly advised that you attend all sessions in order to engage in the required learning activities, ensuring the maximum opportunity to gain the competency.

 Monitoring academic progress is an important enabling and proactive strategy to assist you to achieve your learning potential.
 Student progress policy

 Special Consideration Policy, Late Submission & Extensions

 All assessment tasks are required to be completed to a satisfactory level.